watch

 This book is a compact and highly readable critique of how far political activism has fallen from its lofty and egalitarian heights in the 20th century to a swamp of intersecting, ‘me too’ weekend-wannabees that characterise western societies in the 21st.
 O’Neil eloquently argues that far from preserving our society from fascism the far left and its fair weather sycophants have actually embraced fascism – without realising it, or realising the irony of their actions.
 The book is a series of interesting essays around individual points but each one is carefully footnoted with the source material for O’Neil’s arguments.
 No ‘tropism’ born of the echo chambers of social media here but actual evidence of the moral morass western intellectuals and identitarians now find themselves in – even if they don’t recognise the place to which they have arrived.
 I would say that this is an extension to Baddiel’s excellent work.
 Nothing more exemplifies more the fall from the enlightenment our 21st century to which our western societies have descended than the fact that this is probably the only book which confronts the egregious lies and hidden racism against a minority ethno-religious group in our country and countries across the world.
 As to the one-star reviewers below: when you discover the ambrosia of activism you have drunk from heavily is in fact cheap kool-aid it hurts, doesn’t it?

-5. Avatar of Amazon Customer
+5. Avatar of amazon customer

 Amazon Customer